TheBestProEver/SAT/README.md

-d Welcome to the BEST Digital SAT Prep EVER MADE!
+# Welcome to the BEST Digital SAT Prep EVER MADE!

 First things first, a lot of information used for this was taken from the OFFICIAL DIGITAL SAT PREP FROM KHAN ACADEMY, with many additions and many, many changes.
 This is NOT a COMPLETE replacement of Khan Academy.
 It's more like an addition.
 Kinda.
 This covers all the text and visual part of Khan
 Academy, but the practice questions are not included.
 I felt like they're perfect on Khan Academy as they are.
 So you can learn *here* and solve *there*.